Dhamma-Sobhana/gong/README.md

 "4": [...]
 ```

-On day 0 of a course no gongs will be played.
-On day 1-3 gong defined by default will be played.
-On day 4 definition for day 4 will be used.
+On day 0, the opening day, of a course no gongs will be played.
+On day 1-3 the default gongs for the course will be played.
+On day 4 the gong defined for day 4 will be played.

 ### time table entry

 #### time
-When gong should be played.

 Format: `hh:mm`

+What time gong should be played.

 #### type
-What type should be played.
+What type of gong sound to be played.
 Currently always set to `gong`.

 #### location
 An array of locations where the gong shoule be played.
-See [Zones](#zone).
+See [Location](#location).

 **Example**:
 ```json
 { "time": "13:00", "type": "gong", "location": ["student-accommodation", "outside"] }
 ```

-### Examples
+### Time Table definition examples
-#### 10-Day.json (partial)
+#### 10-Day.json
 ```json
 {
   "definition" : {